-The coronavirus disease 2019 (COVID-19) has led to an increasing number of patients in the intensive care units (ICU).
+Coronavirus disease 2019 (COVID-19) has led to an increasing number of patients in intensive care units (ICUs).
 The size of this post-ICU cohort will be unprecedented, with many patients vulnerable to post-intensive care syndrome.
-We analysed the respiratory and functional effects of a multidisciplinary rehabilitation program on functional performance, in patients hospitalized in ICU due to COVID-19.

-We conducted a randomized controlled clinical trial.
-Ninety-six patients, who fulfilled the eligible criteria, were randomized into control or intervention group.
-The control group received standard of care in the ICU, and the intervention group received a functional and respiratory rehabilitation protocol, that included medical, nursing, physiotherapy, and occupational therapy interventions.
+We analysed the respiratory and functional effects of a multidisciplinary rehabilitation programme on functional performance, in patients hospitalised in the ICU due to COVID-19.
+We conducted a randomised controlled clinical trial.
+96 patients who fulfilled the eligibility criteria were randomised into control or intervention group.
+The control group received standard of care in the ICU, and the intervention group received a functional and respiratory rehabilitation protocol that included medical, nursing, physiotherapy and occupational therapy interventions.

-At discharge, the intervention group showed significantly better muscular strength and respiratory capacity, and significantly less days of hospitalization (12.90 ± 5.8 vs 15.60 ± 6.7 days, P=0.037).
-At the 4- and 12-week follow-up we applied our main outcome measure - 6-minute walking test.
-The intervention group had significantly better results than the control group on the 6-minute walking test at the 4-week follow-up (604 ± 67 vs 571 ± 57 m, P=0.018) and at the 12-week follow-up (639 ± 53 37 vs 611 ± 67 , P=0.025).
+At discharge, the intervention group showed significantly better muscular strength and respiratory capacity, and significantly fewer days of hospitalisation (12.90 ± 5.8 versus 15.60 ± 6.7 days, p=0.037).
+At the 4- and 12-week follow-up, we applied our main outcome measure, the 6-min walk test (6MWT).
+The intervention group had significantly better results than the control group on the 6MWT at the 4-week follow-up (604 ± 67 versus 571 ± 57 m, p=0.018) and at the 12-week follow-up (639 ± 53 versus 611 ± 67 m, p=0.025).

-These results support the role of a multidisciplinary rehabilitation program in COVID-19 patients hospitalized in ICU and adds evidence that the implementation of rehabilitation programs in ICU could result in beneficial outcomes for the critical ill patients.
+These results support the role of a multidisciplinary rehabilitation programme in COVID-19 patients hospitalised in the ICU and adds evidence that the implementation of rehabilitation programmes in ICUs could result in beneficial outcomes for critically ill patients.